-Date Туре Content Week 1: 18 February - 24 February Lecture Punishment in Australia: what we do, who we do it to, how much it costs, how the trends are going.
-Introduction to the course and administrative matters.
-Tutorial There are no tutorials this week Online Activity Week 2: 25 February - 3 March Lecture The logic of punishment, and its justifications.
+Date Туре Content Week 1: 17 February - 21 February Lecture Punishment in Australia: what we do, who we do it to, how much it costs, how the trends are going.
+Hyperincarceration.
+Penal culture.
+Tutorial Introduction to the course and administrative matters.
+Choosing your assignment topics.
+Fieldwork Sitting in a session of the District or Local Court.
+Week 2: 24 February - 28 February Lecture The logic of punishment, and its justifications.
 What is punishment for?
 How can we justify the deliberate infliction of pain on another human being?
 Is punishment necessary?
-Tutorial Thinking about your assignments, choosing a topic.
-Week 3: 4 March - 10 March Lecture Making criminals.
+Tutorial The problem of volition.
+Punishment assumes the free choice of action by the offender.
+Is that assumption credible?
+Week 3: 2 March - 6 March Lecture Making criminals.
 What is a 'criminal'?
 And how are they 'made'?
 A social history of punishment: Foucault and the birth of the prison Tutorial The demise of punishments of the body: what does that mean for modern penality?
-Week 4: 11 March - 17 March Lecture Who is punishment for?
-Durkheim, functionalism and the idea of social solidarity Tutorial Abolitionism: is the elimination of regimes of punishment from society possible, or even desirable?
-Assessment Scoping exercise due Monday 11 March 4pm Week 5: 18 March - 24 March Lecture Marxism and punishment: Punishment as mass control Tutorial If criminality is a product of poverty, psychology or biology, how can we justify imprisonment?
-Week 6: 25 March - 31 March Lecture Max Weber.
+Could it change back?
+Week 4: 9 March - 13 March Lecture Who is punishment for?
+Durkheim, functionalism and the idea of social solidarity.
+Are there other ways?
+Restorative justice.
+Tutorial Abolitionism: is the elimination of regimes of punishment from society possible, or even desirable?
+What would happen if we undertook to close all prisons by 2027?
+Week 5: 16 March - 20 March Lecture Marxism and punishment: Punishment as mass control.
+Are there other ways?
+Justice reinvestment.
+Tutorial If criminality is a product of poverty, psychology or biology, how can we justify imprisonment?
+Assessment Due Monday 16 March: Assignment 1 Scoping exercise Week 6: 23 March - 27 March Lecture Max Weber.
 Punishment and legal-rational governance: prisons as a management system.
-Tutorial Are private prisons rational?
-Week 7: 1 April - 7 April Lecture Criminalisation and the colonisation project: Indigenous people and imprisonment.
-Tutorial How should we deal with customary law?
-Week 8: 8 April - 14 April Lecture Mental illness: why do we imprison people with mental health problems?
+Are there other ways?
+Technological surveillance.
+Online Activity Gendered punishment: women in prisons